Undistraction/gatsby-plugin-node-fields/README.md

 # gatsby-plugin-node-fields

 `gatsby-plugin-node-fields` offers you a simple, consistent way to manage the creation of fields on your nodes, with support for default values, transformations and validation of values.
+It is well tested and uses helpful error messages to guide you away from the rocks.

 ## Quickstart